skip to Main Content

 EvilAbigail:

-It is the Python-based tool that enables you to execute the automated Evil Maid attacks, especially on Linux systems.
+The Python-based tool enables you to execute automated Evil Maid attacks, especially on Linux systems.

-It is one of the best social engineering tool kits for pen testers that provides the best practical click-side cyber attack vectors.
+It is one of the best social engineering tool kits for pen testers, providing the best practical click-side cyber attack vectors.

 Honeyd:

-It is the most engaging social engineering tool that stimulates the virtual network, especially in monitoring the attacker.
+The most engaging social engineering tool stimulates the virtual network, especially monitoring the attacker.

 Ninja Phishing Framework:

-This is the tool only meant for phishing, and social engineers can use this tool, especially in phishing attacks.
+This tool is only meant for phishing, and social engineers can use this tool, especially in phishing attacks.

 Conclusion

-Beware to social media hackers while accessing all social media platforms with your data.
-Nowadays, it’s the most common issue that is occurring mainly on trending or not trending social media sites.
-It may not happen with trending social media platforms, but the third party hackers might grab your data.
+Beware of social media hackers while accessing all social media platforms with your data.
+Nowadays, it’s the most common issue occurring mainly on trending or not trending social media sites.
+It may not happen with trending social media platforms, but third-party hackers might grab your data.